What Is Organic Traffic? How SEO Brings Visitors to Your Website

 Organic Traffic vs Paid Traffic

-- Paid traffic stops when ads stop running
+- Paid traffic stops when advertising ends

-- Organic traffic builds long-term visibility
+- Organic traffic builds lasting visibility and authority

 How SEO Generates Organic Traffic